We Can’t Afford to let MnDOT Perpetuate the Status Quo

 Every year that the I-94 trench continues to exist is a tremendous missed opportunity to replace it with infrastructure that benefits, not harms, the surrounding communities.
 The highway occupies over 284 acres or nearly half a square mile within the Rethinking I-94 project area.
 This land generates no tax revenue that could be used to fund vital city services.

 Instead, it costs hundreds of millions of public dollars to maintain the highway’s pavement, retaining walls and bridges.
 It simply doesn’t make sense to continue dumping hundreds of millions of our tax dollars into an idea that doesn’t work and provides limited benefits at a great cost to surrounding communities.
-The Twin Cities Boulevard is our once-in-a-lifetime opportunity to reclaim the freeway land and transform it into that puts community needs first.
+The Rethinking I-94 project is our once-in-a-lifetime opportunity to reclaim the highway land and transform it into that puts community needs first.